 ERS was formally established as a non-profit consulting firm in 2005.
 By that time, our President and Executive Director Karen Hawley Miles had already worked intensively for over 10 years with a variety of school districts, from Los Angeles Unified School District to Providence Public Schools, to analyze their funding systems, school level resource use, and human capital systems.
-This year, 2015, marks ERS' tenth year doing this work!
+2015 marked ERS' 10th year doing this work!

 Since 2004, we have worked hand-in-hand with nearly 40 school systems nationwide, including 16 of the 100 largest urban districts, on topics such as teacher compensation and career path, funding equity, school design, central office support, and budget development.
 In the last few years we have begun to partner with states as well.

 We believe our work has impact when it causes changes in understanding, action, and resource reallocation—all with the goal of improving outcomes for students.

 Transformation in Leading Urban School Districts and States

 - Boston Public Schools implemented a comprehensive plan to invest in key priorities while closing a $63 million budget gap.
 This plan included school closure and consolidation, restructuring of special education and ESL instruction, a weighted student funding system, and a new strategy for supporting its lowest performing schools.

 - Baltimore City Public Schools leadership put more resources at the school level (especially those serving struggling students) by cutting $40 million in central office expenses and devolving another $70 million to school control.
 They also implemented new student-based funding system that allocated dollars to schools based on student needs, significantly increasing equity across schools.